ultimatemember/jobboardwp/readme.txt

 * Added: input type="number" for frontend and backend forms classes
 * Fixed: Marking a job as expired at the start of the expired day

-* Templates required update:
+* All templates required update
-  - jobs/search-bar.php
-  - jobs/wrapper.php
-  - js/jobs-list.php
-  - widgets/recent-jobs.php

 * Cached and optimized/minified assets(JS/CSS) must be flushed/re-generated after upgrade

 = 1.2.5: March 28, 2023 =